TREC-AToMiC/AToMiC/README.md

 The basic data fields are: `page_title`, `hierachy`, `section_title`, `context_page_description`, and `context_section_description`.
 There are other fields such as `media`, `category`, and `source_id` for our internal usage.
 Note that we set `Introduction` for as the section title for leading sections.
+The total size of the text collection is approximately 14 GB.

 ## Image collection
 [🤗 Datasets](https://huggingface.co/datasets/TREC-AToMiC/AToMiC-Images-v0.2)

-The data files are stored in the Parquet format.
-Each row in the file represents an image that has been crawled from the Wikimedia Commons database.
+The images are stored in the Parquet format, with each row representing an image that has been crawled from the Wikimedia Commons database.
-The image data is stored as bytes of a `PIL.WebPImagePlugin.WebPImageFile object`.
-In addition to the image data, the files also contain other metadata, including a `reference` , `alt-text`, and `attribution` captions.
+The image data is stored as bytes of a `PIL.WebPImagePlugin.WebPImageFile` object, along with other metadata including `reference`, `alt-text`, and `attribution` captions.
-The `language_id` field provides a list of language identifiers indicating the language of the Wikipedia captions for each image.
+Additionally, the `language_id` field provides a list of language identifiers indicating the language of the Wikipedia captions for each image.
+Please note that the total size of the image collection is approximately 180 GB.

 ## Sparse relevance judgements
 [🤗 Datasets](https://huggingface.co/datasets/TREC-AToMiC/AToMiC-Qrels-v0.2)